 Phone USB Charger

 Car USB chargers are simply amazing.
-They’re cheap and so convenient to charge things on the go without really thinking about it.
+They’re cheap and so convenient to charge things on the go.

-Make sure you get a charger with at least two ports so you can charge multiple electronic items at once.
+If you don’t already have one, make sure you buy a charger with at least two ports so you can charge multiple electronic items at once.

 Window sun shades